nealey/homepage/poems/bagel-girl.md

+---
-Title: Ode to the Bagel Girl
+title: Ode to the Bagel Girl
+---

 We stand waiting for the 253 to Redmond
 The fog sits lightly on our tongues